w3f/Grants-Program/applications/blockops_parachain_node_deployment.md

 - **What need(s) does your project meet?:** This project will significantly enhance the efficiency and reliability of the development process within the Polkadot ecosystem.

-- **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?:**
+- **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?:** OnFinality has been a successful and proven model for only single node deployment.
+However Onfinality doesn't offer bootstrappable node deployments for parachains.
+There is currently no out of the box advanced analytics and proactive monitoring to ensure a production grade incident management of networks and nodes.
+From that perspective, we are a unique solution that combines both services and offers additional interests to our users.

 ## Team :busts_in_silhouette: